 Many travel insurance policies also cover trip interruptions, meaning you are forced to leave your trip early.
 This could be due to a mandatory evacuation or just plain common sense, but you must verify the reasons are listed in your trip insurance plan.

-In addition to trip cancellation and trip interruption coverage, protect yourself when traveling during hurricane season by having the following coverage in your travel policy:
+In addition to trip cancellation and trip interruption coverage, protect yourself during hurricane season by having the following coverage:

-Check your policy carefully to ensure that hurricanes, which are usually listed under natural disasters, are included as a covered reason for a claim.
+Check your policy carefully to ensure that hurricanes, listed under natural disasters, are included as a covered reason.
 Otherwise, you will not have coverage for hurricane-related travel disasters.

 Just like any insurance plan, the cost depends on a number of factors.
 The rule of thumb, however, is that a travel insurance package plan (one with trip cancellation and trip interruption for hurricanes) will cost between 4 and 8% of your trip cost.